lvxn0va/catarse_stripe/README.md

       }
      ...

-As well as in the :create method after the bitly section like so:
+As well as in the :create method after the "bitly" section like so:

     ...
     unless @project.new_record?